kstost/aiexeauto-gui/README.md

 - **Data Backup**: Always back up important data before executing tasks.
 - **Security**: Be cautious about security when allowing the application to perform real-world tasks.
 - **API Costs**: Tasks may incur API fees for services like Claude, DeepSeek, OpenAI, Groq, and Gemini.
+Currently, only Gemini and OpenAI are temporarily supported as API providers.
+- **macOS Docker Usage**: When using Docker on macOS, please note that the application directly modifies data in the connected folder for data processing.

 ## Troubleshooting